Monday 26 October 2020

 What Kant actually said was 'We find restrictions on freedom everywhere.
 But which restriction is harmful to enlightenment?
 Which restriction is innocent, and which advances enlightenment?
 I reply: the public use of one's reason must be free at all times, and this alone can bring enlightenment to mankind.'

 With hindsight we can see Kant was completely wrong- indeed, he was wrong about everything.
 Nowhere in history do we find a Society we might consider relatively advanced which did not have more effective restrictions on freedoms which mattered.
 Sen should know this.
 When he was a kid, his relatives in East Bengal were safe.
 Why?
-The Brits would curb the freedom of Muslim militants itching to slit their throats.
-Indeed, Communists were safer under the Brits.
+The Brits would curb the freedom of Muslim militants itching to slit kaffir throats.
+Indeed, Communists were safer under the Brits than in Moscow.
 M.N Roy fled Stalin to enter the safety of a British prison cell from which he was soon released.
 Sen emigrated to Britain and now lives in the US.
 Both countries are quick to lock up terrorists or those who incite genocidal violence.
 True, there were instances when this did not happen but both countries have cause to regret this now.

 Contra Kant, it is always better to have more constraints on the public, as opposed to the private, use of a faculty.
 You shouldn't greatly care if I chose to shit on my carpet or masturbate naked in the kitchen.
 On the other hand, you should certainly get me locked up if I do it on the subway.